-Dog Breeds For The Health Conscious Person
+The Best Dog Breeds For The Health Conscious Person

-A study has found the correlation between increased physical activity and pet parents who own specific dog breeds, namely Boxers and Chihuahuas.
-A closer look into these breeds may reveal how these breeds encourage their owners to get up and exercise.
+A recent study has found a correlation between increased physical activity and pet parents who own specific dog breeds, namely Boxers and Chihuahuas.
+A closer look into these breeds may reveal how they might encourage their owners to get up and exercise.

-Elliptical Reviews conducted a study with over 1,000 participants, and it revealed that a high percentage of pet owners believe that their furry companions, whether it be cats or dogs, encourage increased physical activity.
+Elliptical Reviews conducted a study with over 1,000 participants, the results revealing that a high percentage of pet owners believe that their furry companions — whether they be cats or dogs — encourage increased physical activity.
 Based on the research results, 98 percent of dog owners feel their pets have led them to live active lifestyles while 61 percent of non-pet owners think that becoming a pet parent would encourage them to become more active.

-The study also collected data on the correlation between physical activity and specific dog breeds.
-Researchers found that, among the participants, those who owned Boxers were the most active, getting an average of 232 minutes of physical activity per week.
-It may come as a surprise to some, that Chihuahua owners came in second with an average of 162 minutes of activity a week.
+The study also collected data on any potential correlation that may exist between physical activity and specific dog breeds.
+Researchers found that, among the participants, those who owned Boxers were the most active — getting an average of 232 minutes of physical activity per week.
+It may come as a surprise to some that Chihuahua owners came in second, with an average of 162 minutes of activity a week.

-The results are entirely in line with each breeds’ general descriptions.
+The results are entirely in line with the general description of each purebred breed.
 According to Hills Pets, the Boxer is a very energetic breed.
-They are classified as a working dog by the AKC and a guardian dog by the UKC.
+They are classified as a working dog by the American Kennel Club, and as a guardian dog by the United Kennel Club.
 Due to their high energy level, Boxers require a lot of exercise as they may become destructive with too much pent-up energy.

 Similar to Boxers, Chihuahuas are also very energetic and tend to become hyperactive, reported Pet Chi Dog.
 As a result, daily exercise is recommended for Chihuahua owners.
-There is such a thing as too much exercise for Chihuahuas, which could explain why there is such a difference between the physical activities of Boxer owners and Chihuahua parents.
+There is, however, the potential to produce too much exercise for Chihuahuas.
+This could help to explain why there is such a difference between the physical activities of Boxer owners and Chihuahua parents as posited by the study results.

 What the fashionably health conscious dogs are wearing to concerts these days pic.twitter.com/wonbZKdTGd